Disney Channel (international): Japan

 In April 2009, the Walt Disney Company Ltd. Japan and Disney Channels Worldwide started Broadcast Satellite Disney Co., Ltd. to broadcast a women and family targeted channel, Dlife, with licensed received in October 2010 and debuted on March 17, 2012.
 In December 2013, Dlife launched a children's programming block called Disney Time.
-The channel was shut down on March 31, 2020.
+The channel was shut down on March 31, 2020, but was revived on March 1, 2024, as a replacement for the Japanese version of Fox.

 China

 Disney Channel does not have a localized version for China.
 However, many of its live-action and animated series are syndicated on regional channels through ABC owned Dragon Club since 1994.
 It also has a Chinese website.

 India

 Previously, Disney programming was available through programming blocks starting as early as 1994 with Doordarshan then moving to Zee TV until the early 2000s.
-Disney moved its block to Sony Television for three years.
-Star TV pick up Disney TV blocks on Star Plus, Disney Time, and on Star Utsav.
+Disney moved its block to Sony Entertainment Television for three years.
+Star TV picked up the Disney TV blocks on Star Plus, Disney Time and on Star Utsav.

 In December 2004, Walt Disney Television International India launched a Toon Disney channel with three language feeds (English, Tamil and Telugu) at the same time as the Disney Channel with Star TV network distributing the channels.
 Disney reached an agreement with Doordarshan (DD) in November 2005 for DD to carry a half-hour block called Disney Jadoo.
 Thus Disney was up to 4 branded blocks in India.